 You can either study two subjects equally - Media Arts and English, for example - or study one subject in more depth (Media Arts with English).

-For Joint Honours subjects, students can decided whether they want to Major and Minor at the end of their second year.
+For Joint Honours subjects, you can decided whether you want to Major and Minor at the end of your second year.
 This allows plenty of time and flexibility to choose.

-Although most programmes can be studied as a Single Honours degree, some require you study two subjects in the first year.
-Students choose their second subject once they have been offered a place.
-After their first year, students can concentrate solely on their main programme, although they may continue with both should they wish to graduate with Joint Honours.
+Although most programmes can be studied as a Single Honours degree, some may require you to study two subjects in the first year.
+You can choose this second subject once you have been offered a place.
+After your first year you can concentrate solely on your main programme.
+However, you may continue with both subjects, should you wish to graduate with Joint Honours.

 You may find that you want to change degree during your studies.
 For example, you may want to continue with your second subject after originally applying for a Single Honours degree.
 Others may want to change the balance of programmes in their joint degree.

 You will get advice about your choices throughout the programme and we try to accommodate changes whenever possible.